jruby/jruby/tool/nailgun/README.txt

-To compile the nailgun client on systems with gcc and make, type "make" in the project directory.
+To compile the nailgun client, type './configure' and 'make' in this directory.

+Windows binary is distributed with JRuby.

 Documentation is under development.
 For up-to-date information, including a "Quick Start" guide, visit: